MrSachinGoyal/E-Commerce-Data-Pipeline/README.md

      - **Data Validation:** Implementing validation logic to filter out transactions containing invalid customer_id or product_id values, ensuring integrity.
      - **Additional Transformations:** Calculating the total transaction amount by multiplying quantity and price, and categorizing transactions into different classes based on their monetary value, such as "Small", "Medium", or "Large".
 - **Data Loading into Redshift:**
-   - Preloaded dimension tables for products and customers are created within Amazon Redshift.
-   - Transformed data from the Glue job is inserted into the target fact table already created in Amazon Redshift, facilitating analytical queries.
+   - Transformed data from the Glue job is inserted into the target fact table (fact_trxn_data) already created in Amazon Redshift, facilitating analytical queries.

 - **EventBridge Rule for Job Status Notification:**
    - Another EventBridge rule is configured to monitor changes in the state of the AWS Glue job.